HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure-timezone.md

 ## Uniform log timestamps

 Currently, depending on the logging solution used inside each container, the logs will not reflect the timezone uniformly.
 To get uniform log timestamps with `kubectl`, the [`--timestamps` flag](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs) can be passed to `kubectl logs`.
+This will prepend all log outputs with a UTC timestamp.

 ## Supported Input Types